Breast Implant Replacement Surgery – Gold Coast Queensland

 Will there be additional scarring after breast implant replacement surgery?

 During your surgery, Dr Doyle will aim to use the same incisions sites as your last surgery if it’s possible to do so.
 This way, any scarring can be kept to a minimum.
 How visible your scars are will again depend on how well you care for the wounds after surgery.
-This includes keeping the fresh scars out of direct sun.
+This includes keeping the fresh scars out of direct sunlight.

 Will I also need a lift when I replace my implants?

 This is mainly dependent on skin elasticity.
 Age and the weight of your current implants can all have an effect on the breast skin.
-If your breasts have begun to sag slightly or the nipples are pointing downwards, incorporating a lift into your surgery will produce better results.
+If your breasts have begun to sag slightly or the nipples are pointing downwards, incorporating a breast lift into your surgery will produce better results.